Right to shelter and assignment to a centre

 Applicants without access to the reception network often endure months of homelessness.
 Many sleep on the streets, relying on sleeping bags, mattresses, and blankets provided by humanitarian organisations and concerned citizens, who also distribute food and warm drinks.
 Between 2022 and 2025, several informal tent camps and squats emerged in Brussels, with a particularly high-profile wave of squats in 2023 that attracted significant media attention.[23]

-Medical organisations have denounced the dire medical situation for destitute asylum applicants on multiple occasions.
+Medical organisations have denounced the dire medical situation for destitute applicants for international protection on multiple occasions.
 Although Fedasil remains responsible for the reimbursement of medical costs, the group of applicants deprived of reception in the context of the reception crisis encountered many difficulties accessing medical aid through the online ‘requisitorium’ (see Health care).
 Language barriers, lack of access to internet and urgent and complex medical needs because of precarious living situations, were some of the reasons why this group had difficulties accessing medical aid via this system.

-To make medical care more accessible for applicants for international protection outside of the Fedasil reception network, Doctors Without Borders (MSF) Belgium opened a medical unit at the registration centre (Pacheco) in October 2022.
-This Refugee Medical Point (RMP) was taken over by Croix-Rouge in January 2023 and moved to the ‘Jules Bordet Hospital’ in July of 2024.[35]
-In 2024 the Refugee Medical Point was unable to help everyone in need.
-On average 150 persons per months were not given immediate medical care in the RMP because of a high demand.
-Of all the visitors to the RMP, 95% were applicants for international protection without Fedasil accommodation.[36]
-Humanitarian organisations providing medical care, such as the medical services at the Humanitarian HUB ran by MSF and Doctors of the World (MdM), registered an increase in the ratio of applicants for international protection on their entire visitors’ population.[37]
-These services indicate that many of the health problems treated among applicants for international protection are directly related to their dire living situations and the lack of access to preventive and curative health care: skin diseases, digestive issues and dental problems, joint problems and mental health problems.[38]
-They also treat several contagious diseases that would usually be prevented or cured when people would undergo a medical examination on the moment of entering the Fedasil reception network, such as diphtheria, scabies, tuberculosis and measles.[39]
+To make medical care more accessible for applicants for international protection outside of the Fedasil reception network, Croix-Rouge provides medical consultations in a ‘Refugee Medical Point’ (RMP).
+Of all the visitors to the RMP, 95% were applicants for international protection without Fedasil accommodation.[29]
+Humanitarian organisations providing medical care, such as the medical services at the Humanitarian HUB ran by MSF and Doctors of the World (MdM), registered an increase in the ratio of applicants for international protection on their entire visitors’ population.[30]
+These services indicate that many of the health problems treated among applicants for international protection are directly related to their dire living situations and the lack of access to preventive and curative health care: skin diseases, digestive issues and dental problems, joint problems and mental health problems.[31]
+They also treat several contagious diseases that would usually be prevented or cured when people would undergo a medical examination on the moment of entering the Fedasil reception network, such as diphtheria, scabies, tuberculosis and measles.[32]
 MSF teams also observed a marked deterioration in the mental health of applicants for international protection living on the streets.
 Main diagnoses identified are: psychotic disorders, post-traumatic stress and depression.
 These disorders are exacerbated by the insecurity and uncertainty associated with the lack of housing.
 In some cases, this can lead to suicidal thoughts or suicide attempts.

 Access to legal assistance and information